camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/getting-started/create-workflow-instance.md

 ---
 id: create-workflow-instance
-title: "Create and Complete Workflow Instances"
+title: "Create and complete workflow instances"
 ---

-We're going to create 2 workflow instances for this tutorial: one with an order value less than $100 and one with an order value greater than or equal to $100 so that we can see our XOR Gateway in action.
+We're going to create 2 workflow instances for this tutorial: one with an order value less than $100 and one with an order value greater than or equal to $100 so that we can see our XOR gateway in action.

 Go back to the Terminal window where you deployed the workflow model and execute the following command.